pranavpandey/dynamic-utils/README.md

 ### DynamicDeviceUtils

-Helper class to detect device specific features like Telephony, etc.
+Helper class to detect `device` specific features like `Telephony`, etc.

 - `boolean hasTelephony(context)` - To detect if device has telephony feature or not by using PackageManager.

 ### DynamicDrawableUtils

-Helper class to perform Drawable operations.
+Helper class to perform `drawable` operations.

 - `void colorizeDrawable(drawable, wrap, color, mode)` - Colorize and return the mutated drawable so that, all other references do not change.